 During the 1970s, humanitarian icon Frank Chikane's education was frequently interrupted by incarceration.
 Schooled in the Black Consciousness Movement, it was while he was training at the Apostolic Faith Mission as a pastor that he was defrocked because of his involvement in politics.

 But this did not stop him in his fight for justice and equality.
 While still a high school student, Chikane became involved in the South African Student Organisation (SASO) and later became leader of this group.
-However, when the apartheid regime banned certain organisations in 1977, SASO was also given the chop.
+However, when the apartheid regime banned certain organisations in 1977, SASO was also banned.

-When Chikane became involved in the Soweto People's Delegation (SPD), of which he was also a founding member, they started to build one of the many bridges that brought equality between black and white in South Africa.
+When Chikane became involved in the Soweto People's Delegation (SPD), of which he was also a founding member, the organisation started to build one of the many bridges that brought equality between black and white in South Africa.

 This is just one example, as humanitarian hero Frank Chikane was involved in many groups that brought change to South Africa.
 He was constantly detained without trial and arrested by apartheid security forces, but his strong spirit and will carried him through.